herodevs/cli/README.md

 The CLI is designed to be non-invasive:

-* It does install dependencies or modify package manager files (package-lock.json, yarn.lock, etc.)
+* It does not install dependencies or modify package manager files (package-lock.json, yarn.lock, etc.)
 * It analyzes the project in its current state
 * If you need dependencies installed for accurate scanning, please install them manually before running the scan